-Students are responsible for reading and adhering to the Student Charter - Rights and Responsibilities, which sets out the University's expectations of students.
+Students are responsible for reading and adhering to the Student Charter and associated Student Academic Rights and Responsibilities document which sets out the University's expectations of students.
 Students are expected to cooperate with the Support to Study Procedure, including by agreeing to abide by Support to Study Action Plans.